The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Don’t forget to have a chat with Santa at the Once Upon a Time shop.

-From Nov.
-11-Jan.
-8, Disney Springs will showcase festive décor, entertainment, and holiday shopping.
+From mid-November to early-January, Disney Springs will showcase festive décor, entertainment, and holiday shopping.
+The following events took place in 2016 but have not yet been announced for 2017.

-The Festival of Toys will take place at the Once Upon a Toy Fountain.
-Watch as life-sized toys magically come alive for an interactive holiday dance party every night.
+The Festival of Toys took place in 2016 at the Once Upon a Toy Fountain.
+Guests watched as life-sized toys magically came alive for an interactive holiday dance party every night.

-MAC Cosmetics’ Nutcracker Sweet Collection: An eccentric ballet starring a handsome prince, the Sugar Plum Fairy, and rosy-cheeked soldiers will perform multiple times each day from November 16 – November 19, 2016.
+MAC Cosmetics’ Nutcracker Sweet Collection: An eccentric ballet starring a handsome prince, the Sugar Plum Fairy, and rosy-cheeked soldiers performed for several days in November.

 Stitch’s Holiday Gift Hunt: Starting the day after Thanksgiving, this a scavenger hunt activity is fun for the whole family.
 Once complete, visit participating locations for a limited-edition button.